ukantesaria/csce320-aerometrics/README.md

 ##### Clustering
 - Clustering data uses average_stats, the preprocessed data.
-- Uses PCA to reduce the dimensionality of the data
+- Uses PCA to reduce the dimensionality of the data down to two dimensions.
-- Uses Elbow Method to determine optimal number of clusters
+- Uses Elbow Method to determine optimal number of clusters (k = 5).
-- Then uses KMeans to cluster the data into k = 5 clusters
+- Then uses KMeans to cluster the data into k = 5 clusters.
-- Uses the average score across each cluster to rank them
+- Uses the average score across each cluster to rank them (Best = Cluster 0, Worst = Cluster 1)
-- Anaylzes the distribution of airports across the clusters
+- Analyzes the distribution of airports across the clusters using count and percentages

-##### Classification & Regression
+##### Classification ...
-- Labeled the delay intervals and efficiency scores of airport
-- Transformed the data into normal distribution, applied PCA to reduce the model features
-- Classified with the delay intervals labels and airport efficiency scores labels using Linear Discriminant Analysis and RandomForest
-- Cross validated with Lasso Regression (KFold = 5) and Linear Regression

 ##### Visualization
 - The visualization was obtained from the airport data and the ranked and processed flight delay stats